-Homeschool schedule organization is a popular topic for anyone, not just homeschoolers.
-I am sharing how I will be blending my old routine with a few new ideas!
-I have been using spiral notebooks as a day planner for years.
-I have so many things swirling around in my head that writing it on a random piece of paper gets me in trouble.
+Homeschool schedule organization is a popular topic.
+I use spiral notebooks as a day planner for my children.
+There are many things swirling around in my head that writing it on a random piece of paper gets me in trouble.

 When I started using a spiral notebook for my daily schedule and scratchpad I became a bit more organized.
-Except when I can’t find the notebook.
+On the other hand, if I can’t find the notebook it doesn’t work.

-I do have a desk calendar that has a month at a glance for appointments and such.
-However, I seem to need a long list of chores, website stuff and other things that change from day-to-day.
+I have a desk calendar that has a month at a glance for appointments.
+However, I seem to need a long list of chores, website stuff, and other things that change from day to day.
 I write out my daily list the night before or early in the morning and can carry over anything that didn’t get crossed through the day before.

-– I write out what I need to accomplish that day.
+- write out what I need to accomplish that day.

-– I keep notes on any phone calls or emails on the bottom half of the paper.
+- make notes on any phone calls or emails on the bottom half of the paper.

-– I keep a reminder of any info I need to gather for a meeting.
+- keep a reminder of any info I need to gather for a meeting.

 - I write down any ideas or concepts that crossed my mind that day.

-– I cross off the task when completed.
+- finally, cross off the task when completed.

 Each of the boys has a spiral notebook for their daily work.
 Each night I write out their work for the next day.
 They cross or check it off and then I know if they have any carry over when I write out the next day.

-The boys also have a spiral for each of their subjects to do their work in.
+Also, the boys have a spiral for each of their subjects to do their work in.
 My boys can really make a mess of a pile of papers so containment is my strategy.
 If it can be done in the notebook, it is.